 The cold chain brings on two major logistical challenges.
 The first is the requirement for maximizing warehouse area utilization.
 The second challenge is to manage the flow and storage of cargo in accordance with prevailing requirements and regulations to ensure the complete safety and immutability of the products handled.
 In this context, it is worth exploring the meaning of the term cold chain.
 What is a cold chain in medical terms?
 What is cold chain logistics?
 Please read the article if you’re interested in learning the answers.

 What is cold chain logistics?
-Basic information
+Basic information and definition

 A cold chain is a logistics system that involves transporting, storing, and distributing food products, pharmaceuticals, and other materials that require maintaining low temperatures.
 The cold chain controls temperature and humidity during transport and storage to prevent spoilage and preserve product quality and consumer safety.
 The system comprises various components, such as specialized transport vehicles, refrigerated warehouses, refrigeration equipment, and temperature monitoring tools.